Expressive curves: L -regular expressive curves

-Regarding the remaining curves in Table~\ref{table:irreducible-expressive}, all we need to check is that each of their singular points in the affine plane is a hyperbolic node.
+Expressivity of Chebyshev and Lissajous curves was established in Example~\ref{ex:lissajous-chebyshev}.
+The lima\c con of Pascal was discussed in Example~\ref{ex:multi-limacons}.
+In Example~\ref{ex:hypotrochoid-expressive}, we saw~that a hypotrochoid~\eqref{eq:hypotrochoid} is expressive for suitably chosen values of~$a$.
+For a more general statement, see Proposition~\ref{pr:epi-hypo} below.
+As to the remaining curves in Table~\ref{table:irreducible-expressive}, all we need to check is that each of their singular points in the affine plane is a hyperbolic node.
 The curves $V(x^d-y)$ are smooth, so there is nothing to prove.
-Same goes for the ellipse, as well as the curves $V((y-x^2)^2-x)$ and $V((y-x^2)^2+x^2-1)$.
-Finally, the curve $V((y-x^2)^2-xy)$ has a single singular point in~$\AA^2$, a hyperbolic node at the origin. \end{example}
+Ditto for the ellipse, as well as the curves $V((y\!-\!x^2)^2\!-x)$ and $V((y\!-\!x^2)^2\!+x^2\!-\!1)$.
+Finally, $V((y\!-\!x^2)^2\!-\!xy)$ has a single singular point in~$\AA^2$, a hyperbolic node at the origin. \end{example}

 [3]